Aakash-Pandya/devkit-core/README.md

 ## Usage Example

-To demonstrate the usage of the API, the following code will show how to add a option property to a build target for an application.
+To demonstrate the usage of the API, the following code will show how to add an option property to a build target for an application.

 ```ts
 import { NodeJsSyncHost } from '@angular-devkit/core/node';